-Commercial Vehicle DUI
+Miami Commercial DUI Lawyer

-DUI Laws Specifically for Commercial Vehicles
+DUI Laws for Commercial Vehicles

-Florida Statute Section 322.61 states that a holder of a commercial driver license (CDL) can be charged with the criminal offense of driving under the influence, or "DUI, when any of the following circumstances occurs:
+According to Florida Statute Section 322.61, the holder of a commercial driver license (CDL) can be charged with driving under the influence, or DUI, when any of the following circumstances occurs:

 What Constitutes a Commercial Vehicle in Florida?

-- The Vehicle is used to Transport Hazardous Materials and is Required to be Placarded in Accordance with 49 C.F.R. part 172, subpart F.
+- the vehicle is used to transport hazardous materials and is required to be placarded in accordance with 49 c.f.r. part 172, subpart f

-Florida Commercial Vehicle DUI Resources:
+Commercial Vehicle DUI Resources

-Federal Motor Carrier Safety Administration – Visit this website to learn more about the FMCSA and their efforts to promote safer highways by setting standards to test and license commercial motor vehicle drivers, and disseminate data that helps evolve how commercial vehicle drivers are trained.
+Federal Motor Carrier Safety Administration: Visit this website to learn more about the FMCSA and their efforts to promote safer highways by setting standards to test and license commercial motor vehicle drivers and disseminate data that helps evolve how commercial vehicle drivers are trained.

-Miami-Dade County Commercial Vehicle DUI Attorney
+Commercial Vehicle DUI Attorney Serving Miami & Fort Lauderdale

 Attorney Evan Hoffman of The Hoffman Firm is a former prosecutor and is very knowledgeable when it comes to DUI crimes such as, but not limited to, commercial vehicle DUI, DUI manslaughter, DUI with bodily injury, DUI resulting in property damage.